Fun Dental Facts & History

 In 4000 B.C., the first people to use a toothbrush were the Hindus of India who used the end of a fresh twig, which was frayed into fibers.
 The Babylonians in 3500 B.C. called their toothbrush a "chewing stick."

 A toothbrush made of hog bristles was used in China in 1600.
-In 1780, William Addis of England invented a brush used to clean teeth.
-The handle was made from cattle bone and the bristles were from swine.
+In 1780, William Addis of England invented a toothbrush with a handle made from cattle bone and bristles made from pig.

-The first toothbrush, as we know it today, was invented in 1857 by an American named H.N.
-Wadsworth followed by a patented three-row toothbrush of serrated bristles with larger tufts created by Dr. Meyer Rhein.
-The next phase of toothbrushes replaced swine bristles with synthetic bristles.
+The toothbrush, as we know it today, was invented in 1857 by an American named H.N.
+Wadsworth.
+This was followed by a patented three-row toothbrush of jagged bristles with larger clusters created by Dr. Meyer Rhein.
 It wasn't until 1938 that nylon bristled brushes with plastic handles were invented.
-The nylon bristles were less abrasive to the teeth and gums.
-The electric toothbrush was first produced in the United States in 1960.
+The nylon bristles were less harsh to the teeth and gums.
+In recent history, the electric toothbrush was produced in the United States in 1960.

 Toothpaste Origins

-Dental toothpaste has been used since 500 B.C. in China and India.
-In 1824, a dentist named Dr. Peabody actually added soap to toothpaste.
-Many compounds were added to toothpaste, like chalk and flavors, during the 1850s.
+People is China and India were known to use toothpaste as early as 500 B.C.
+Ancient toothpastes were abrasive and not as hygienic.
+Some were made from ashes, pumice, and burnt eggshells.
+In 1824, a dentist named Dr. Peabody added soap to toothpaste.
+Other compounds, like chalk and flavorings, were added during the 1850s.
 In 1892, Dr. Washington Sheffield created the collapsible tube dispenser.
-After World War II, other agents were used - ultimately resulting in the addition of fluoride.
+After World War II, other agents were used, ultimately resulting in the addition of fluoride.

 Dental Floss Origins

-Dental floss-like substances have been found in the teeth of early pre-humans and American Indians.
-Dental floss made from a thin thread of silk was invented in 1815 by a New Orleans dentist named Levi Spear Parmly.
-Floss was not manufactured using unwaxed silk floss until 1882.
-In 1896, Johnson & Johnson Company released dental floss made from silk surgical sutures.
-After World War II, a medical doctor named Dr. Charles Bass thought that nylon had advantages over silk floss.
-Nylon had a greater resistance, could be produced in larger quantities and could have consistent diameters.
-Dental floss remains a critical component for good oral health today.
+Dental floss-like substances have been found in the teeth of early pre-humans and Native Americans.
+A New Orleans dentist named Levi Spear Parmly made dental floss from a thin thread of silk in 1815.
+Unwaxed silk floss was not produced until 1882.
+In 1896, the Johnson & Johnson Company released dental floss made from silk surgical sutures.
+After World War II, a medical doctor named Dr. Charles Bass believed that nylon had advantages over silk floss.
+Nylon had a greater resistance, could be produced in larger amounts and could have consistent diameters.
+Dental floss remains a critical component for maintaining good oral health today.

 Ancient Beliefs About Tooth Decay